The Left Right Game

-The Left Right Game is a 2020 science fiction horror podcast written by Jack Anderson, based on his series "Has anyone heard of the Left/Right Game?" originally posted on the r/nosleep subreddit in 2017.
+The Left Right Game is a 2020 science fiction horror podcast written by Jack Anderson, based on his series "Has anyone heard of the Left/Right Game?" originally posted on r/nosleep in 2017.
 It is produced by QCODE, Automatik, and Tessa Thompson.

 Plot

-Alice Sharman is a journalist who is investigating the story of a paranormal game which leads to an alternate reality.
+Alice Sharman is a journalist who is investigating the story of a game which leads to an alternate reality.
 She joins up with a convoy of paranormal investigators led by Rob to investigate his claims.